 - incorporating data protection considerations into organisational planning; and.

-The DPO is tasked to ‘provide advice where requested as regards the DPIA and monitor its performance’ (Article 39(1)(c)).
+If you have a DPO, they are tasked to ‘provide advice where requested as regards the DPIA and monitor its performance’ according to Article 39(1)(c)

 Examples of processing that will require a DPIA include: